dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 {% include linter-rule.html rule="prefer_collection_literals" %}

 Dart has three core collection types: List, Map, and Set.
-These classes have unnamed constructors like most classes do.
-But because these collections are used so frequently, Dart has nicer built-in syntax for creating them:
+The Map and Set classes have unnamed constructors like most classes do.
+But because these collections are used so frequently, Dart has nicer built-in syntax for creating
+them:

 {:.good}
 <?code-excerpt "usage_good.dart (collection-literals)"?>